tgambim/vs-tech-challenge/README.md

 }
 ```
 where:
-- {vendorName} is the vendor name
+- {vendorName} is the vendor name.
-- {locationId} is the location id
+- {locationId} is the location ID.
-- services is a map where {serviceCategoryIdX} is a service category and {compliantX} is the compliant status (true/false) for that category
+- services is a map where {serviceCategoryIdX} is a service category id and {compliantX} is the compliant status (true/false) for that category.
-- {token} is the basic authentication token
+- {token} is the basic authentication token.

 Response:
 ``` json